NIT-Administrative-Systems/AS-CloudDocs/github/workflow.md

 For a regular deployment, the branch from one environment lower is copied.
 For `qa` release, this means `develop` is copied.
 For a production release, `qa` is copied.

 The exact steps needed to promote code to an environment should be documented on a per-repository basis.
-This process should be as simple as copy-and-paste, and the exact branch names differ from repository-to-repository.
+This process should be as simple as copy-and-paste, and the exact branch names differ from repository-to-repository; per-repository documentation will be the most reliable.

 Here is an example for `develop` -> `qa`:

 ```sh
 git fetch